tmikk11/seasonability/README.md

 # Seasonability
-Today's forecasted daily high compared to historical daily highs for this time of year
+Today's forecasted high compared to historical daily highs for this time of year

 ![Alt text](plots/Seattle.png)